Home » Other Categories » The 5 Most Dangerous Cities for Women in the US

 • Property crimes: 5,415.82 per 100,000

 Anchorage is the largest city in the state of Alaska, with a population of 291,247.
 This accounts for 40% of the total population of the state.
-Though the poverty rate sits below the national average at 9.03%, the biggest demographics living in poverty are females aged 18-24, followed by females ages 25-34.
+Though the poverty rate sits below the national average at 9.03%, the biggest demographics living in poverty are females aged 18-24, followed by females aged 25-34.

 3. Cleveland, Ohio